yifanzhang-pro/language-modeling-theory/README.md

-# A Markov Categorical Framework for Language Modeling
+# A Theory for Language Modeling

 A Markov Categorical Framework for Language Modeling